Trustees

 Her awards include International TV Personality of the Year (the Association of International Broadcasters), the President’s Medal by the British Academy (2018) and the MVISA Movie and Video Industry Lifetime Achievement Award.
 She has been named several times in the 'Power List' as one of Britain’s top 100 most influential members of the Black community.

-Zeinab sits on the Donation and Income Acceptance Committee at the Royal Opera House.
+Zeinab sits on the Donation and Income Acceptance Committee at the Royal Ballet and Opera.

 Caroline Britton